obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Minimal.md

 **Features**:
 - Fancy cursor: Editor cursor uses your accent color
+- Text labels for primary navigation: Navigation in left sidebar uses text labels.
+For non-English users this feature requires an additional snippet available on Github.
+- Full file names in sidebar: Do not trim file names in sidebar
 - Default icons: Use default icons instead of Minimal set
 - Wide status bar: Use full width status bar
 - Focus mode: Hide UI when a single file is open.
 UI is accessible via hover.
 - Hide borders: Removes borders between sidebar elements
 - Border below pane title: Show border below pane title (if borders are not hidden)
-- Full file names in sidebar: Turn off trimming on files in sidebar
 - Folding offset: Recommended if you use folding headings and indents
-- Relationship lines in Preview: Show vertical lines that connect related bullet points and task lists
-- Relationship lines in Editor: Show vertical lines that connect related bullet points and task lists
 - Underline internal links: Show underlines on internal links
 - Underline external links: Show underlines on external links
 - Maximize media: Small images and videos fill the width of the line